 Through configuration and policies, multiple SDFs may be aggregated to a single PDU flow or an SDF may be separated into one or more PDU flows and by that be treated according to the QoS of the PDU flow.

 The classification of SDFs and binding to PDU flow Id is done based on TFT filters provided by the CN_CP to the CN_UP and to the UE.
 In case of reflective QoS function, the UE is requested to apply it explicitly based on an indication as part of the UL TFT (with highest precedence priority).
+The UE may also use application layer information provided by the CN_CP for UL traffic classification.

 Figure 6.2.1.1.1-1: Relation between PDU flow and Service Data Flow